-The design tries to enforce well-formed streams as a sequence of non-empty slices terminated by Bytesrw.Bytes.Slice.eod
+The design enforces well-formed streams: sequences of non-empty slices terminated by a single Bytesrw.Bytes.Slice.eod

-functions of stream readers and writers are not called with unexpected empty slices or that they are called after they returned or were called with Bytesrw.Bytes.Slice.eod
+function of writers is not called with unexpected empty slices or that they are called again once they were called with Bytesrw.Bytes.Slice.eod

 .